tmemmerson/Bakery.Solution/README.md

 ## **DESCRIPTION**

-_c# Bakery order app utilizing order discounts and BOGO offers._
+_c# Bakery order app utilizing order discounts and BOGO offers.
+Pierre is in need of a console application to interface with his customers.
+He needs to convey his promotions and product pricing and allow the user to submit orders of various quantities of the baked goods he produces._

 <br>